illustration-library-mockup-short.png

 Where we were

-Then in 2019, Red Hat rebranded.
+Then, Red Hat rebranded.

 RH-illustration-library-portfolio-assets_rebrand.png